ttsim-dev/ttsim/docs/geps/gep-03.md

 ## Usage and Impact

 GETTSIM developers should closely look at the Section {ref}`gep-3-structure-yaml-files` before adding new parameters.
-Some validation happens via the pre-commit hooks, but that cannot catch all inconsistencies.

 (gep-3-structure-yaml-files)=

 ## Structure of the YAML files

 Each YAML file contains a number of parameters at the outermost level of indentation.
-Each of these parameters is a dictionary with at least 6 keys: `name`, `description`, `unit`, `reference_period`, `type` and the `YYYY-MM-DD`-formatted date on which it first took effect.
+Each of these parameters in turn is a dictionary with at least three keys: `name`, `description`, and the `YYYY-MM-DD`-formatted date on which it first took effect.
 Values usually change over time; each time a value is changed, another `YYYY-MM-DD` entry is added.

-Beyond that, no additional keys are allowed.
+Some keys at the outermost level refer to functions of the taxes and transfers system.
+These work differently and they are
+{ref}`treated separately below <gep-3-keys-referring-to-functions>`.

 1. The `name` key has two sub-keys `de` and `en`, which are